 Upcoming Opportunity: Monthly summer 2018 Great Green Crab Hunts!

-In summer 2018 we are hosting monthly Great Green Crab Hunts at various locations along the coast.
-Volunteers will come together for a quick training in green crab identification, and then we will search the coast for green crabs to collect important data on their locations and molt stages.
+In summer & fall 2018 we are hosting monthly Great Green Crab Hunts at various locations along the coast.
+Volunteers will come together for a quick training in green crab identification, and then we will spread out to search for green crabs to collect important data on their locations and molt stages.
 This project is great for groups and families!
 Sign up for the monthly Great Green Crab Hunts here:

 Fast Facts: What are Green Crab Surveys?